-Do you know a CUPE activist who has shown leadership in the pursuit of racial equality, ending racism, promoting diversity and advancing racial justice for all racialized workers?
+Do you know a CUPE activist who has shown leadership in the pursuit of racial equality, ending racism, promoting diversity and advancing racial justice for all Black and racialized workers?

 Nominations are now open for the Biennial Ed Blackman Award.